-This BLOG On Difference Between Mortgage Brokers Versus Mortgage Bankers Was Updated On June 22, 2017
+This BLOG On Difference Between Mortgage Brokers Versus Mortgage Bankers Was Updated And PUBLISHED On September 5th, 2019

 What are the difference between mortgage brokers versus mortgage bankers?

-Difference Between Mortgage Brokers Versus Mortgage Bankers: Mortgage Brokers
+Difference Between Mortgage Brokers Versus Mortgage Bankers And Role Of Brokers

-- The amount mortgage brokers get paid depends on the comp plan they set up with the particular wholesale mortgage lenders.
+- The amount brokers get paid depends on the comp plan they set up with the particular lender

 - The maximum compensation a mortgage broker can get paid by law is no more than 3% but most have comp plans of 2.5% to 2.75%.

 - The higher the comp plan mortgage brokers set up with their wholesale mortgage lenders, the higher the mortgage rates the borrower will be given.

 - Brokers who want to give their borrowers the best mortgage rates, especially brokers who specialize in refinance mortgage loans, may set a comp plan of 2% or less

 The maximum a mortgage broker can charge a borrower by law is 2.75%.